VeerandraPrasath/SmartStayDocumentations/Stakeholders.md

 ### Development Team (VeerandraPrasath & Shriram)

-VeerandraPrasath and ShriRam are equally responsible for end-to-end development.
-They collaborate on all key aspects of the project including design, coding, integration, testing, documentation, requirement gathering, reporting, and deployment.
+The developers are equally responsible for end-to-end development.
+They combine and work together on all key aspects of the project including design, coding, integration, testing, documentation, requirement gathering, reporting, and deployment.

 - **VeerandraPrasath – Backend Developer**
   - Develops backend routes and APIs using Node.js.